Partakithware/nemo-vulcania/README.md

 Developer Gwendal Le Bihan named the project "nemo" after Jules Verne's famous character Captain Nemo, who is the captain of the Nautilus.

+Vulcania is the secret island port of origin for the Nautilus and Captain Nemo's one land-based home.

 Features
 ====
 Nemo v1.0.0 had the following features as described by the developers: